fernandomiron/projet-integration-2020/README.md

 pip3 install -r requirements.txt
 ```

+### Import manually the environment file

+The project-leader should provide you an `.env` file.
+This file contains senssible credentials and MUST NOT be shared on the repository.
+The file was already added into the `.gitignore` file.

+You must put the `.env` file in the `reservation/reservation` directory, alongside the `manage.py` file.

 ### Let Django prepare the MySQL database tables

 Now that the Django settings are configured, we can migrate our data structures to our database and test out the server.